 CONTRIBUTIONS AND CAPITAL ACCOUNTS

 Section 3.1.
 Initial Contributions.
-The initial capital contributions shall be made by each initial Member as of August 31, 2020 in the amount as set forth in Exhibit “A” attached hereto and incorporated herein for all purposes.
+The initial capital contributions shall be made by each initial Member on or before April 1, 2022 in the amount as set forth in Exhibit “A” attached hereto and incorporated herein for all purposes.
 If Additional Members are permitted to join Company, each such Additional Member shall make a capital contribution in the amount and form as established by a unanimous vote of the existing Members of Company.
 Other investments made by Members (sweat equity) remain the property of the Company.

 Section 3.2.
 No Interest on or Withdrawal Rights of Capital Contributions.
 No interest shall accrue on any capital contribution.
 No Member shall have the right to withdraw or to be repaid any capital contribution, except as provided in this Agreement.

 Section 3.3.
 Additional Capital.
 The Members, in their individual discretion, may loan additional capital to Company.
-All such loans to Company shall accrue interest at the rate of ten percent (10%) per annum.
+All such loans to Company shall accrue interest at a rate to be determined by a Majority Vote of the Board of Managers not to exceed twelve percent (12%) per annum.
 All such loan(s) shall be repaid by Company on such terms and conditions as are established by a Majority Vote of the Board of Managers.
-Additionally, any Member may, with the approval of the Board of Managers, make additional capital contributions to Company that is not in the form of a loan from time to time.
-The percentage of Member’s Interests (“Membership Interest Percentage”) held by each Member shall not be adjusted in connection with any additional capital contributions, except as otherwise provided for by this Agreement or determined by a Majority Vote of the Board of Managers.
+Additionally, any Member may, with the approval of the Board of Managers, make additional capital contributions to Company from time to time that is not in the form of a loan.
+Such additional capital contributions shall be used to purchase Class B Units and, as Class B Members, such Members shall have such relative rights and obligations as are provided to any other Class B Member as set forth in this Agreement or as are provided in such other agreement entered into by and between Company and such Member.
 Except as otherwise set forth in this Section 3.3, no Member shall be required to make additional capital contributions to Company.